mongodb/specifications/source/crud/crud.rst

     /**
      * The requests that were sent to the server.
+     *
+     * NOT REQUIRED: Drivers may choose to not provide this property.
      */
     processedRequests: Optional<Iterable<WriteModel>>;

     /**
      * The requests that were not sent to the server.
+     *
+     * NOT REQUIRED: Drivers may choose to not provide this property.
      */
     unprocessedRequests: Optional<Iterable<WriteModel>>;